Rohitjain30/Rohitjain30/README.md

 - 👋 Hi, I’m @Rohitjain30
 - 👀 I’m interested in the field of data science & AI
-- 📫 How to reach me : email id : bestrohit05@gmail.com
+- 📫 How to reach me :  bestrohit05@gmail.com

 <!---
 Rohitjain30/Rohitjain30 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.